Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Formula

-A formula is the precise recipe used to make the bread, detailing the types and amounts of ingredients, often in baker’s percentages.
+A formula is the precise recipe written using baker’s percentages.

 G